fathimanush786/PU-based-DDI-prediction/README.md

 # PU-based-DDI-prediction
 This folder contains the data used for training and testing.
 Folder 'Adapted PU datasets' contains adapted breast cancer and iris data
         where there original class labels are adapted for positive unlabeled learning.
-Folder drug_data contains files related to training predicting using SFR1 and SFR 2.